scot-taylor-ibm/compare-comply/batching.md

 Batch processing proceeds as follows:

   - When you first submit a batch request, the status is `pending`.
-  - When the batch engine starts handling documents, the status changes to `active` until the service attempts to process all documents in the batch or the batch job is cancelled by using the [`PUT /v1/batches/{batch_id}` method](#put-cancel-batch).
+  - When the batch engine starts handling documents, the status changes to `active` until the service attempts to process all documents in the batch or the batch job is cancelled by using the [`PUT /v1/batches/{batch_id}` method with the `cancel` action](#put-cancel-batch).
   - When all documents in the batch job have been processed, the status changes to `completed`.

 ## Get a list of submitted batch requests